ccmiersma/comment-doc/README.md

 This step is skipped only if the `pre_lines` are empty.

 The script then reads the file.
-If it finds a special `start_line`, it will begin searching for comments.
+If it finds a special `begin` regexp, it will begin searching for comments.
-By default the `start_line` is set to match any line.
+By default `begin` is set to match any line.
-If it finds a comment delineated by the `include_marker`, it removes the `include_marker` and adds the comment to the list It also checks for a special `end_line`, which will stop it from finding further comments.
+If it finds a comment delineated by the `include_marker`, it removes the `include_marker` and adds the comment to the list It also checks for a special `end` regexp, which will stop it from finding further comments.
 Finally, it appends `post_lines` as it did with the `pre_lines`.

 The output can be written to an output file or to stdout.